+Sales in the South East Asian region were down again this past year.

+Enquiry levels remain strong with the Group quoting for several large projects during the year but this has yet to be converted to new orders.

+Converting enquiry opportunity into sales success has been elusive in this market.

+A review of this operation is planned for late 2019 which will consider both the economic and strategic development advantage of remaining in the region.
+Products developed for the SEA market remain strong sellers in Australia.

-Sales in South East Asia were down this past year due to completion of a major project and a deferred delivery program for another major order.
-Enquiry levels were subdued for the first nine months of the year but have been higher in the past three months, particularly for PCU's for data centres.
-The company has been specified for a large hospital project in Malaysia but this too has been delayed.
-During the 2015/16 year, the Company manufactured and trialled a large dehumidification system in Thailand for a major international retail operation.
-It has been monitored continuously since installation which has shown it to significantly lower air conditioning energy consumption while improving customer amenity by lowering store humidity.
-Indications are that more orders for these units will now be forthcoming, although exact timing is unknown.
+As reported previously, during 2015/16 the Company manufactured and trialled a large dehumidification system in Thailand for a major international retail operation.

+It has been monitored continuously since installation and shown to significantly lower air conditioning energy consumption while improving customer amenity by lowering store humidity.
+Indications are that more orders for these units could now be forthcoming, possibly in this next financial year, although exact timing is unknown.
-The SEA office is presently examining a number of other project possibilities for dehumidification and precise control units.